fix buffalo today

 click image to enlarge

-Make sure to check out the photography next door to the cafe in the poetry room.
-Scenes of the neighborhood prior to the 33 cutting the City in half.
+Make sure to check out the photography next door in the poetry room.
+Here you'll find scenes of the neighborhood prior to the 33 cutting the City in half.
 These pics depict various years along Humboldt Parkway.
-Moves chronologically beginning with the dirt covered horse trails in the 1880's and ends with tree cutting and highway construction.
-Woman who was serving us has lived in the neighborhood for 45 years.
-Knows all about it including fascinating stories of now forgotten places on Jefferson, between Northland and Harwood Place.
+The display moves chronologically beginning with the dirt covered horse trails in the 1880's and ends with tree cutting and highway construction.
+Our server lived in the neighborhood for 45 years and knows all about it including fascinating stories of almost forgotten places on Jefferson, between Northland and Harwood Place.

-The proximity of the 33, 100 feet away, as you leave the shop is amazing.
-Lovely testament to good intentions.
+The proximity of the 33, 100 feet away, as you leave the shop is staggering.
+The Kensington remains a testament to good intentions, gone wrong.

 __________________________________________________________________________